 Have a Spooky Story Telling session

 This one you can organise in person (e.g. via a library story time) or online.
-Love it or hate it, but Zoom calls, are a great way to bring family members together that live far apart.
+Spooky stories are great as part of a sleepover party.. or if you have family and friends that live further afield, why not go back to the old Zoom!
+If recent years have shown us one thing… zooming is a great way to connect!
 And Zoom is great for Halloween celebrations too.

 The great thing about zoom, is that the kids can still dress up and show off their costumes… and talk to their friends.
 Why not have a Halloween Bingo Session (as per the above) and follow it up with a Spooky Story Telling session?
 Make the stories as scary or non scary as you like – so long as they are age appropriate!!